Inmate Family Files Wrongful Death Lawsuit Against Sheriff

-The administrator of an estate of a man who died in the Montgomery County Jail two years ago has filed a federal wrongful death lawsuit against several officials including Montgomery County Sheriff, Phil Plummer.
+The administrator of an estate of a man who died in the Montgomery County Jail two years ago who worked with a wrongful death law firm to file a federal lawsuit against several officials including Montgomery County Sheriff, Phil Plummer.

 Robert Andrew Richardson, 28, died May 19, 2012 after corrections officers and medical personnel responded to Richardson’s cell when his cellmate in Pod D cell 544 said Richardson needed assistance.
 The entire incident was captured on jail surveillance video obtained by the Dayton Daily News.

 The suit alleges several jail employees handcuffed and subdued Richardson on his stomach outside the cell door while he was having a medical emergency.
 The suit said that Richardson “was essentially crushed to death by various corrections officers.”